cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 - necessity of "flexibility" instead of rigidity in ruleset, adjudication / dispute resolution more likely concern dlt can interface with meatspace, implement meatspace - cite Kleros alternative adjudication

-### Benevolent Totalitarianism (find a better term or cut this section...)

-#### What

-Benevolent totalitarianism is jurisdictionally pervasive but action (? - related to what crime is being committed, just nuclear / bio...) restricted global policing with negligible error rates.

-#### Why

-[Nick Bostrom argues][vulnerable-world-hypothesis] that the relative ineffectiveness of our present legal institutions in enforcing the law may be an extinction-level risk factor:

-> Scientific and technological progress might change people’s capabilities or incentives in ways that would destabilize civilization.
-For example, advances in DIY biohacking tools might make it easy for anybody with basic training in biology to kill millions; novel military technologies could trigger arms races in which whoever strikes first has a decisive advantage; or some economically advantageous process may be invented that produces disastrous negative global externalities that are hard to regulate. [...]
-A general ability to stabilize a vulnerable world would require greatly amplified capacities for preventive policing and global governance.

-#### Comparative Advantage

-why dlt?
-- separate enforcement from control of rules, avoid dystopic aspects of totalitarianism, no singular humans in control / command-and-control structure
-- drastically reduce transaction costs of implementation
-- e.g.: can only utilize currency iff. prove compliance with rules

-#### Objections

-objections to desirability

-- could be captured
-  possible to restrict enforcement more precisely

-- existential risk factors aren't that significant cite counterarguments: Sandberg, Gwern

-- existential risk factors wouldn't be reduced instead just shifted to locus of control - consensus-economic thresholds insufficient

-objections to feasibility

-- requires lots of data to be verifiable on-chain will the oracles really work?
-  cite: proof-of-location, numerai thing, Augur market settlements cellphones running avalanche

-- human law is too nuanced and interpretive to be codified maybe, but not sure we care about the nuanced aspects here - more about preventing nuclear warfare, bioterror

 ### Polycentric Law